 This Statement is made pursuant to section 14 of the Modern Slavery Act 2018 (Cth.).
+Development of this Statement has been considered by the Boards of Directors of Lendlease IMT (LLITST) Limited and Lendlease IMT (LLITST ST) Pty Limited.

-The Statement has been approved by the Board of Directors of Lendlease Real Estate Investments Limited, on behalf of the Fund, who will review and update it as necessary, annually.
+The Statement has been approved by the Board of Directors of Lendlease IMT (LLITST) Limited, on behalf of LLITST and the Board of Directors of Lendlease IMT (LLITST ST) Pty Limited on behalf of LLITST Stage 1 Sub-Trust and LLITST Stage 2 Sub-Trust, who will review and update it as necessary.